Sweat Equity FAQs

 What kinds of people exchange their time, skills and experience for equity in a business?

-When people decide to invest their time, talents, and experience into a business in exchange for a piece of the company's future, instead of a paycheck right now, they're often called "sweat equity" contributors.
-Essentially, they're betting on the business’s success down the line, choosing to share in its growth and potential rewards later on, rather than getting paid upfront.
+When people invest their time, talents, and experience in exchange for a piece of the company, they're betting on the future success of the business - choosing to share in its growth and potential rewards later on, rather than getting paid upfront.
 This shows a real commitment to the company's vision and future.

-Sweat equity investors are often startup founders and co-founders.
-They can also be industry veterans, angel investors, early employees.
+The first sweat equity investors are often startup founders and co-founders.
+They can also be industry veterans, experienced professionals, angel investors, early employees.
 They are attracted to the opportunity to gain experience, learn new skills, and face the unique and exciting challenges that come with working in a startup environment.

 Why would I consider sweat equity as a means of investment?